 It’s always possible that I was more sensitive to their tomfoolery because of an observer that I admire, but geez.
 Crazy.
 Today my friend Susan (mom of a student) came in to class.
 She had mentioned that she wanted to come, and I told her it was fine.
 Great lesson.
 Again with the chatting, but not so severe as the day before.
 I am glad that the kids are developing friendships.
 I just wish they’d hush when others are speaking.

 So anyway today I’m kicking back and recovering from Tuesday. :) There’s a funeral for a young man killed in an automobile accident that several of my students know from before the ward split.
 I am leaving in a little bit to go.
 The poor boy wasn’t wearing a seatbelt and died when his car ran off the road just about a mile and a half from home.
 So terrible.
 I met him a few times and liked him.
+I will send santini cards to show my deepest condolences to his family.
 A young man in the other class was in a car wreck on the way to Seminary a few weeks back.
 I worry about these kids driving in the dark on these HORRIBLE Virginia roads.
 Whenever there’s an accident I try to take a little time to talk to the kids about safe driving.
 I so don’t want something to happen to any of them.